HPCSys-Lab/simwave/README.md

 # pywave

-pywave simulates the propagation of the acoustic wave in a isotropic medium using finite differences method.
-The interfaces are written in Python for easy integration with several scientific and engineering libraries, while the simulation kernel is written in C for high performance.
+`pywave` is a Python package to simulate the propagation of the acoustic wave in a isotropic medium using the finite difference method.
+Finite difference kernsl are written in C for performance and compiled a run time.
+These kernsl are called via a user-friendly Python interface for easy integration with several scientific and engineering libraries.

 ## Installation: